Eyebrowed thrush

+Taxonomy

+The eyebrowed thrush was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
+He placed it with the thrushes in the genus Turdus and coined the binomial name Turdus obscurus.
+The scientific name comes from Latin Turdus meaning "thrush" and obscurus meaning "dark" or "dusky".
+Gmelin based his account on the "Dark thrush" that had been described in 1783 by the English ornithologist John Latham in his multi-volume work A General Synopsis of Birds.
+Latham noted that "This is Sibirian species and found in the woods beyond Lake Baikal" but did not explain the source of his information.
+The species is monotypic: no subspecies are recognised.

+Description

 This is an attractive thrush, with a grey back and head, the latter having a black eyeline, bordered white above and below.
 The breast and flanks are orange, and the belly white.
 The sexes are fairly similar, but immatures have a browner back.

 The male has a simple whistling song, similar to the related mistle thrush.